 Assessment considerations.

-The GOA Pacific cod assessment does not show a strong retrospective bias, and fits to the size composition data for the fisheries and AFSC longline survey well.
+The GOA Pacific cod assessment does not show a strong retrospective bias, and fits the size composition data for the fisheries and AFSC longline survey well.
 The fit to the bottom trawl survey size composition does not capture some of the dynamics of the sub-27 cm fish, often underestimating the small fish from the survey.
 The GOA Pacific cod assessment is fit to two surveys, the AFSC bottom trawl survey and AFSC longline survey, both of which the model fits recent trends well.
 These two surveys tend to agree in trend, the AFSC longline survey at times has a delay due to lower selectivity on younger fish which is captured by model selectivity well.
 One issue for consideration is that estimates for 1977-1989 recruitment (and hence abundance), particularly the 1977 year-class, are sensitive to assumptions on fishery selectivity.
 As early recruitment values have a direct result on estimates of the reference values, a review of the models presented in 2016-2021 shows substantial modeling uncertainty.
-We rated the assessment-related concern as level 1, normal, but still have concerns because of the modeling uncertainty in the early recruitment estimates and model sensitivity relative to other North Pacific assessments where this is not an issue.
+We rated the assessment-related concern as level 1, normal, but still have concerns because of the model uncertainty in the early recruitment estimates and model sensitivity relative to other North Pacific assessments where this is not an issue.
 However other aspects of the assessment seem relatively robust, so we could not justify going to a higher risk level.

 Population dynamics considerations

 Female spawning biomass is currently estimated to remain at a low level but climbing or steady.
 This following several years of model estimates of poor recruitment since 2014 and increased natural mortality during the recent marine heatwaves 2014-2016 and 2019.
 Given the assumptions of average recruitment, it is expected that the stock status will improve, but will still remain below B40%.
-Information from spring ichthyoplankton and beach seine surveys suggest a very weak 2019 year class at age-0, however, there may be a strong 2020 year class and above average 1017, 2018, and 2022 year classes.
+Information from spring ichthyoplankton and beach seine surveys suggest a very weak 2019 year class at age-0, however, there may be a strong 2020 year class and above average 2017, 2018, and 2022 year classes.
 How these indices relate to overall recruitment into the fishery and population is currently unknown.
-Currently for the projection Model 19.1a these year classes are assumed to be below average.
+Currently for Model 19.1a these year classes are estimated to be below average.
 Overall, we would rate our concern as level 1 normal.

 Environmental/Ecosystem considerations